madhu-mida/cars-apex-frontend/README.md

 # Cars

-Travelog is a full CRUD Web application that stores and handles details of cars using React, Express and MongoDB.
+Cars is a full CRUD Web application that stores and handles details of cars using React, Express and MongoDB.

 ---